 21. Theft -attempted or actual theft of property of the University or property of a member of the University community or other personal or public property, on or off campus.

-24. Violation of University policies, rules, or regulations as published in the Student Handbook, or other official University publications produced in hard copy format or electronically on the University Website.
+27. Violation of Campus Policies and Procedures and all other University policies, rules, or regulations as published in the Student Handbook, or other official University publications produced in hard copy format or electronically on the University Website.

 C. Violation of Law and University Discipline